SM and ME Area-Specific Course Requirements

-In addition to fulfillling the SEAS-wide course requirements listed here, S.M. students are required to satisfy the applicable area-specific requirements.
+In addition to fulfilling the SEAS-wide course requirements, S.M. and M.E. students are required to satisfy the applicable area-specific requirements described in the drop-down lists that follow, as well as the grade expectations in the final drop-down listing.

 Consistent with other SEAS Master of Science programs, in order to count towards the Master of Science degree requirements, elective course plans for MS/MBA: Engineering Sciences students must be approved by the SEAS Committee on Higher Degrees (CHD).
 300-level courses and sub-100-level courses may not be included in the Program Plan.
 No course completed with a grade less than C may be included, and students must achieve a B or better average letter grade in the courses for the degree.